AlexDisler/cordova-icon/README.md

 - square
 - for Android and iOS, at least 192\*192px (512\*512px recommended to be future-proof)
 - for Windows, at least 1240\*1240px

+#### Notes:

+- Your `config.ml` file will not be updated by the tool (because images are automatically created in the good folders)
+- Therefore, in your `config.xml`, be sure to remove all lines looking like `<splash src="res/screen/android/splash-land-mdpi.png" density="land-mdpi"/>`

 ### Creating a cordova-cli hook